marionbarker/loopdocs/docs/index.md

 There are a number of social media options.
 (Read the directions on each of these - some ask you to answer questions - please do so):

   * The fastest way to get help (with the most number of mentors) is to join [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup).
-  * There's another group, Loop and Learn, that has a lot of Loop-centric information, a Speaker Series covering many topics of general Diabetes interest as well as Loop-specific chats, alerts whenever there is an update to iOS and Xcode, Quick Tips and articles written by mentors providing their Loop experience.
+  * There is another group, Loop and Learn, that has a lot of Loop-centric information, a Speaker Series covering many topics of general Diabetes interest as well as Loop-specific chats, alerts whenever there is an update to iOS and Xcode, Quick Tips and articles written by mentors providing their Loop experience.
       * [LoopandLearn Facebook Group](https://www.facebook.com/groups/LOOPandLEARN)
       * [LoopandLearn Website](https://www.loopandlearn.org)
   * Both the Looped Facebook Group and LoopandLearn Facebook groups provide support for some Loop forks (remember other CGM?) as well as other DIY closed loop options.
   * Many Loopers use the Nightscout tool to assist in monitoring their settings in Loop.
 The fastest Nightscout help can be found in the original #wearenotwaiting community [CGM in the Cloud](https://www.facebook.com/groups/CGMinthecloud).
-  * For those not interested in Facebook or interested in what's coming next for Loop, join [Loop Zulipchat](https://loop.zulipchat.com) and be sure to subscribe to all the channels.
+  * For those not interested in Facebook or interested in what is coming next for Loop, join [Loop Zulipchat](https://loop.zulipchat.com) and be sure to subscribe to all the channels.
       * Note - please only post in one channel at zulipchat - the mentors are subscribed to all of them.
   * And for those interested in delving deeper, see the next few sections.